simonmontaggioni/wall-clock/README.md

 # HTML & CSS Wall Clock.

 Small piece of code that build a wall clock only with HTML and CSS.

+**PD**: The clock needles rotate 10x faster, if you want a normal clock behavior multiply by 10 the animation duration in the css file for each needle;

 ![Alt text](wall-clock.png?raw=true "Preview Image")

 ## Installation